anokta/barelymusician/README.md

 // Set the performer to loop.
 performer.SetLooping(/*is_looping=*/true);

-// Create a looping performer task that plays the A4 synth instrument note at half of a beat for a
+// Create a looping performer task that plays the A4 synth instrument note pitch at position half
-// duration of quarter beats.
-auto task = performer.CreateTask(
+// beats for a duration of quarter beats. auto task = performer.CreateTask(
     [&]() {
       // Set the A4 note pitch on.